mansiruhil13/Bobble-AI/.github/ISSUE_TEMPLATE/bug-report.md

   - type: markdown
     attributes:
       value: |
         Thanks for taking the time to fill out this bug report!
-Please provide as much detail as possible to help us understand the issue.
-  - type: textarea
+  - type: input
-    id: bug-description
+    id: contact
     attributes:
-      label: Briefly describe the bug
-      description: What bug are you experiencing?
-      placeholder: Describe the bug...
-      value: "A bug happened!"
+      label: Contact Details
+      description: How can we get in touch with you if we need more info?
+      placeholder: ex. email@example.com
     validations:
-      required: true
+      required: false
   - type: textarea
-    id: expected-behavior
+    id: what-happened
     attributes:
-      label: What is the expected behavior?
+      label: What happened?
-      description: How should the application behave?
-      placeholder: Expected behavior...
-    validations:
-      required: true
-  - type: textarea
-    id: reproduction-steps
-    attributes:
-      label: Step-by-step instructions to reproduce the bug
-      description: Please provide the steps to reproduce the issue.
-      placeholder: Steps to reproduce...
+      description: Also tell us, what did you expect to happen?
+      placeholder: Tell us what you see!
+      value: "A bug happened!"
     validations:
       required: true
   - type: dropdown